How to calculate loan interest

-If a lender uses the simple interest method, it’s easy to calculate loan interest if you have the right information available.
-You will need your principal loan amount, interest rate and your loan term in order to calculate the overall interest costs.
+If a lender uses the simple interest method, it’s easy to calculate loan interest.
+You will need your principal loan amount, interest rate and loan term to calculate the overall interest costs.

 The monthly payment is fixed, but the interest you’ll pay each month is based on the outstanding principal balance.
 So, if you pay off the loan early, you could save a sizable amount in interest, assuming the lender doesn’t charge a prepayment penalty.